vishnukumarkvs/notes/Ostree.md

 - its like a shortcut in windows
 - sometimes known as sysmbolic link
 - inode number of a soflink is different from the original file inode
+- if we delete original file, softlink will be useless
+-